antadde/N-SDM/README.md

 ## Study area

-Following the spatially-nested framework of N-SDM, two levels of analysis (local and global) were considered in this exmaple.
+Following the spatially-nested framework of N-SDM, two levels of analysis (local and global) were considered in this example.
 The local-level area includes all of Switzerland.
 For the global-level area, we use a bounding box covering the European continent with coordinates 32,60N, 71,70N, 28,56W and 40,21E.

 ## Data